List of New Hampshire historical markers (126–150): . Robert Frost 1874–1963

 "Some of the best-loved poems in the English language are associated with this small farm owned by the poet from 1900 to 1911.
 Here Frost farmed, taught at nearby Pinkerton Academy and developed the poetic voice which later won him the Pulitzer Prize for poetry four times and world fame as one of our foremost poets."

+Note: this marker was erected in 1978.

+Note: since April 2024, this marker has been listed as "Out for Repair".